 If you can stay two nights, it’s perfect, and there are a lot of tourists that do that.
 However, accommodation can get a little expensive in Hakone.
 A common workaround for this is staying in Odawara nearby which is generally cheaper.
 Odawara is about 4.5 miles (7.2 km) from Hakone, so you won’t lose much time in transportation.

-Sometimes, tourists make a stop at Hakone on their way to Kyoto because the shinkansen will stop at Odawara anyway.
+Sometimes, tourists make a stop at Hakone on their way to Kyoto because the Shinkansen will stop at Odawara anyway.
 As you can see, it’s really simple to choose Hakone for a day trip, or for a longer stay, because of its location.

-How do you get to Hakone from Tokyo ?
+How do you get to Hakone from Tokyo?

 There are a few ways to get to Hakone using public transportation.

-If you bought a Japan Rail Pass for your trip, the best option is to take the Tokaido-Sanyo shinkansen from Tokyo Station to Odawara Station, because it is faster and the ride is included in the pass, and then take the local train on Hakonetozan Line to Hakone-Yumoto Station.
+If you bought a Japan Rail Pass for your trip, the best option is to take the Tokaido-Sanyo Shinkansen from Tokyo Station to Odawara Station, because it is faster and the ride is included in the pass, and then take the local train on Hakonetozan Line to Hakone-Yumoto Station.
 It will take you about one hour to get to Hakone-Yumoto from Tokyo Station.

 If you don’t know what a Japan Rail Pass is or if it is worth it for your travel, you can use my Japan Rail Pass Calculator to know if your itinerary is worth the pass cost.
-And if you want to buy your Japan Rail Pass later, you can save this link from an official online seller (jrailpass.com).
+And if you want to buy your Japan Rail Pass later, you can save this link from an official online seller (Klook).

-For those that don’t want to buy the Japan Rail Pass, you can choose to travel using the Romancecar train from Shinjuku Station to Hakone-Yumoto Station.
+For those who don’t want to buy the Japan Rail Pass, you can choose to travel using the Romancecar train from Shinjuku Station to Hakone-Yumoto Station.
 This ride is not included in the Japan Rail Pass, so you’ll have to pay around 2,300 yen each way and it takes about 1,5 hours.